Cost of living

-Cost of living is the cost of maintaining a certain standard of living.
-Changes in the cost of living over time can be operationalized in a cost-of-living index.
+The cost of living is the cost of maintaining a certain standard of living for an individual or a household.
+Changes in the cost of living over time can be measured in a cost-of-living index.
 Cost of living calculations are also used to compare the cost of maintaining a certain standard of living in different geographic areas.
-Differences in cost of living between locations can be measured in terms of purchasing power parity rates.
+Differences in the cost of living between locations can be measured in terms of purchasing power parity rates.
+A sharp rise in the cost of living can trigger a cost of living crisis, where purchasing power is lost and, for some people, their previous lifestyle is no longer affordable.

+The link between income and health is well-established.
+People who are facing poverty are less likely to seek regular and professional medical advice, receive dental care, or resolve health issues.
+The cost of prescription medicine is often cited as a metric in cost of living research and consumer price indices.
+Cost of living pressures may lead to household energy insecurity or fuel poverty as well as housing stress.As the cost of living steadily increases, the amount of household income necessary for a financially comfortable life subsequently increases, thus resulting in the number of people who do possess the privilege of a comfortable financial situation decreasing over time.
+Said privileges of financial comfort become more exclusive to higher classes as the cost of living becomes difficult to afford for more and more people.

 Definition

 Cost of living is the cost of maintaining a certain standard of living.
 Changes in the cost of living over time can be operationalized in a cost-of-living index.
 Cost of living calculations can be used to compare the cost of maintaining a certain standard of living in different geographic areas.
 Differences in cost of living between locations can be measured in terms of purchasing power parity rates.

+Major components of the cost of living include food, housing costs and energy.
+Energy costs include heating, light and cooking costs.
+In the United Kingdom, about 18% of an average home's energy costs relate to the cost of heating water.